GleesonLibraryUSFCA/MCM/README.md

 extract_bibnumbers.py - extracts bibnumbers starting with b from a file.
 Useful if you've just loaded a batch of records in Sierra and forgot to check "Use Review Files."
 Copy and paste the text from the output messages screen, save it as a txt file, then run the python script to extract the bib numbers to import into a list.
 Don't forget to replace the filepaths in the python script before running.

 BibsbyURL.sql - returns a list of bibnumbers and urls with matching text in the URL and location matching 'gint'.

+circstats.sql - returns a variety of useful statistics, including the bib creation date, year published, call number, location code, number of items, checkout count, most recent check in date, and whether the bib has a scelc retention 583 tag or a 962 tag.